Denperidge-Redpencil/denperidge-redpencil.github.io/source/_posts/projects/ember-cli-favicon.md

 So, one of the things I wanted to fix in the semantic.works rework was the lack of a favicon.

 Now, you may say

-> oh simple, convert to an .ico and add a head tag
+> oh simple, convert to an .ico and add a head tag!

-, but this is not entirely accurate.
+But this is not entirely accurate.
 PWA's and pinning websites onto your browser ha necessitated multiple favicon definitions as well as files. "apple-touch-\*", "android-chrome-\*", fun fun.

 Now, you could use an online generator, but then you have to manually update it if the logo changes.